Discovering a flooded basement can be a very upsetting thing to discover -- especially if it's never flooded that badly in the past.

 We can help you repair your flooded basement -- and prevent future flooding in your home!
 Our award-winning basement waterproofing systems come with a written, transferable warranty!

 For a free, no-obligation basement waterproofing quote, call or e-mail us today!
-We proudly serve Knoxville, Chattanooga, Johnson City, the surrounding areas of Kingsport, Cleveland, Hixson, Dalton, Ooltewah, Cookeville, Morristown, and many nearby areas.
+We proudly serve Knoxville, Chattanooga, Johnson City, the surrounding areas of Kingsport, Cleveland, Hixson, Dalton, GA, Powell, Ooltewah, Cookeville, and many nearby areas.

 At first glance, a flooded basement may seem like a problem that a homeowner will just have to live with.
 This is not true!
 There are basement waterproofers available, with common-sense and warrantied solutions, that are just a phone call away.

 When your basement floods, we at Master Services recommend taking these six steps: